Self Storage LED Lighting

-- Glare, which often manifests as light directed at drivers’ eyes at night or at pedestrians as they walk past light fixtures.
-It is quite unfortunate that lights installed and paid for to aid better vision at night can actually cause the hindrance of it.
-Poorly thought out outdoor fixtures that bring about excessive contrast between dark and bright locations become a road safety hazard and cause accidents to pedestrians and vehicles as well.
+Glare often is light misdirected at drivers’ eyes at night or at pedestrians walking.
+It is quite unfortunate the lights aiding vision at night can actually cause the hindrance of it.
+Poorly designed outdoor fixtures with excessive contrast between dark and bright spots become a safety hazard.

-- Light trespass, which is light that illuminates neighboring properties.
+Light trespass, which is light that illuminates neighboring properties.
 Since it trespasses, it is by all means unwanted.
 While a sky glow robs you of star-filled skies, light trespass robs you of your peace of mind and sleep.
-Light pollution does not just affect the human circadian rhythm, it also affects other living organisms.
-Scientists have reported that insects, sea turtles, and even plants are all succumbing to this excess, misdirected light.
+Light pollution does not affect circadian rhythms, it also affects other living organisms.
+Scientists report insects, sea turtles, and even plants are all succumbing to the excess, misdirected light.

 3. Use High-Quality Light Sources

 The correlated color temperature (CCT) and the color rendering index (CRI) value of a light source dramatically impact the quality of light it produces.